It’s Not Quite The Verticoli

 When you’re done, your hair and scalp will look and feel great.
 It’ll be smooth and shiny with a healthy sheen and a little extra bounce.
 You’ll have also removed some of the hair that’s reached the end of it’s growth cycle and ready to come out.

-Brushing also gives you a good indicator if it’s time to wash.
+Brushing also gives you a good indicator if it’s time to shampoo & condition.
 If you’ve given it a nice thorough brush, run your fingers through it.
 If it feels greasy to the touch, it’s time for a wash.